PoojaHarde/NyOn/README.md

 # NyayaKshetraSchema
-This W3ID provides a persistent URI namespace for the Nyaya Kshetra Schema (Legal Domain Ontology).
+This W3ID provides a persistent URI namespace for the NyOn (Nyaya Ontology).
 # Contact
 This space is administered by: Pooja Harde